-Join the Young Adult Division and Temple Sinai for a Voter Engagement Training (trainer to be announced soon) and Q&A with Molly Dillon and Taylor Lustig, two of the authors of the New York Times Bestseller Yes She Can: 10 Stories of Hope and Change from Young Female Staffers of the Obama White House at Temple Sinai.
+Join the Young Adult Division and Temple Sinai for a Voter Engagement Training (trainer to be announced soon) and Q&A with Molly Dillon and Taylor Lustig, two of the authors of the New York Times Bestseller Yes She Can: 10 Stories of Hope and Change from Young Female Staffers of the Obama White House.

 Return to President Obama’s White House in this New York Times bestselling anthology for young women by young women, featuring stories from ten inspiring young staffers who joined his administration in their 20s with the hope of making a difference.
 Zoom link will be sent to all participants via the email used to register.